home-assistant/home-assistant.io/source/_integrations/lcn.markdown

 Further examples can be found in the [event section](#events).

 ### Remote control

-To use LCN remote controls (e.g. LCN-RT or LCN-RT16) ensure that the corresponding module's I-port property is enabled in the LCN-PRO software and its behavior is properly configured as "IR access control".
+To use LCN remote controls (e.g., LCN-RT or LCN-RT16) ensure that the corresponding module's I-port property is enabled in the LCN-PRO software and its behavior is properly configured as "IR access control".
 With this configuration each remote control is identified by a six value hexadecimal code (e.g. *123abc*).
 If a command from a remote control is received a corresponding event ([transponder event](#event-lcn_transponder)) is fired and can be used to trigger an automation.
-Along with the transmitted code, the pressed key and the key action is transmitted.
+Along with the transmitted code, the pressed key and the key action are transmitted.
-Alternatively you can use the corresponding [device triggers](#device-triggers).
+Alternatively, you can use the corresponding [device triggers](#device-triggers).

 Examples can be found in the [event section](#events).